anoma/goose-lean/README.md

 This repository contains GOOSE specification in Lean 4.
 GOOSE provides an object-oriented abstraction on top of the Anoma Resource Machine.

 GOOSE consists of three layers:
-1. Surface syntax for defining classes, methods, and other object-oriented constructs.
+1. Surface syntax for defining classes, methods, and other object-oriented constructs (`Applib` directory).
 The syntax is implemented using Lean 4's macro system and it desugars to the Anoma Virtual Machine (AVM) object structures.
 2. Anoma Virtual Machine object structures (`AVM` directory) provide representations of objects, methods, classes, etc. These constitute the AVM object model and are translated to the Anoma Resource Machine structures.
 3. Anoma Resource Machine structures (`Anoma` directory).

+Example Anoma applications implemented with the GOOSE framework are available in the `Apps` directory.

 ## Building documentation